 Patient Safety Specialist

 Patient Safety Specialists focus on a particular aspect of safety and quality assurance, such as program development, compliance, or analysis.
 These professionals assist in the development and implementation of patient safety programs, collecting information and pointing out patient-related errors while recommending changes to policies, or programs, that could prevent future miscalculations.
 For patient safety specialists, the ability to communicate and build rapport with all kinds of staff at the facility is essential in order to perform well.
 Individuals interested in becoming a Certified Professional in Patient Safety can become one at CBPPS.org.

 Patient Safety Consultant

 Patient Safety Consultants are independent professionals who work with different facilities on a temporary or contract basis to help them improve, develop, implement, or train on safety-related concepts.
 These individuals typically work within large facilities to open new departments or orient a younger staff, or they work with struggling facilities that need help upgrading their safety practices.
 Some may specialize in a particular aspect of safety or quality assurance, or in the management of patient safety teams.
 Depending on their level of experience, branding, and ability to negotiate, consultants may be able to command significant fees.

 Entering the Patient Safety Workforce

-Utica College offers an online Master of Science in Health Care Administration program designed to provide working professionals a flexible, affordable and comprehensive education.
-By focusing on three distinctive areas––acute care, service organizations, and nursing home administration––Utica College prepares students to enter the world of health care administration, ready to handle the unique challenges of some of the most in-demand roles and types of facilities in our modern medical world.
+Utica College offers an online Master of Healthcare Administration (MHA) program designed to provide working professionals a flexible, affordable and comprehensive education.
+Our distinctive curriculum prepares students to enter the world of health care administration, ready to handle the unique challenges of some of the most in-demand roles and types of facilities in our modern medical world.